graphql/graphql-over-http/rfcs/PersistedOperations.md

 ## Flow

-### Producing the hash
+### Producing the document-id

-To produce a deterministic hash we need a standardised way of stringifying to a minimal relevantdocument.
+To produce a deterministic `documentId` we need a standardised way of stringifying to a minimal relevantdocument.
-In doing so we also avoid producing different hashes for documents that contain a possible extra redundant character.
+In doing so we also avoid producing different ids for documents that contain a possible extra redundant character.

 We need to produce a minimal GraphQL Document according to the spec, [stripping all ignored tokens](https://spec.graphql.org/October2021/#sec-Language.Source-Text.Ignored-Tokens).
-The only non-excessive ignored token is a single space character (U+0020) that must be inserted between two ignored tokens.
+The only non-excessive ignored token is a single space character (U+0020) that must be inserted between two non-punctuator tokens.

-After stringifying we can produce a SHA-256 hash of the stringified document which we can save somewhere and inform our GraphQL server execution with.
+After stringifying we can produce a SHA-256 hash of the stringified document which we can save somewhere and use as an identifier for our GraphQL server.

 ### Sending